Barqawiz/Android-Kotlin-Basic2Advanced/README.md

 - **Theme**: themes, styles, overlays, attributes, tint and more.<br><br>

 ## Advanced
-All applications inside /advanced folder:
+All applications under /advanced folder:

 - **EggTimer**: learn how to show and custom notifications.<br><br>
+- **CustomFanControl**: design and implement the functionality of custom view to control a dummy fan.<br><br>

 ## Extras